stampchain-io/btc_stamps/README.md

 files are provided in the repo and can be copied and modified as needed.
 The sample files are:

-- `/app/.env.sample` - Explorer application environment variables
+- `/app/.env.sample` - Explorer application environment variables [if submodule installed]
 - `/docker/.env.mysql.sample` - MySQL environment variables
 - `indexer/.env.sample` - Indexer environment variables